tomhendra/peronsal-site/src/lib/content/aws-amplify-auth-graphql.md

 categories:
   - 'aws'
   - 'auth'
+excerpt:
+  'Get up and running quickly with Create React App and the Amplify CLI to create a GraphQL powered full stack app, with authentication and authorization for user-specific data.'
 ---

-Get up and running quickly with Create React App and the Amplify CLI to create a full stack app powered by Amplify DataStore for easy offline functionality, plus authentication and authorization for user-specific data.
+Get up and running quickly with Create React App and the Amplify CLI to create a GraphQL powered full stack app, with authentication and authorization for user-specific data.

+## Steps

 1. React frontend via Create React App with TypeScript
-2. Amplify backend configured to use DataStore
+2. Amplify GraphQL API backend via AppSync
 3. Amazon Cognito User Pools for owner based authorization of access to data

-The end result is an app that supports authentication by username and password, where each user has their own data which is inaccessible to others.
+The end result is an app that supports authentication by username and password, where each user has their own data which is inaccessible to other users.

-If you don't already have an AWS account or the Amplify CLI setup, please refer to the Amplify CLI installation instructions
-[in the docs](https://docs.amplify.aws/cli/start/install).
-Also, in the interest of conciseness we will skip over styling and get straight to the point.
+Please refer to the Amplify CLI installation instructions [in the docs](https://docs.amplify.aws/cli/start/install)if you don't already have the CLI tool installed.
+Also, in the interest of conciseness we will skip over styling.

 ## Setup